Check Readiness

 Maintaining a Healthy Mind

-Certainly, we are all familiar with the fact that to remain in good physical health, it is important that we eat five times a day or five pieces of vegetables or fruit each day.
+Certainly, we are all familiar with the fact that to remain in good physical health, it is important that we eat mind dietfive times a day or five pieces of vegetables or fruit each day.
 Even if the science behind the exact number remains debatable, no one can deny that eating properly is a prerequisite for maintaining good health.

 But is the mind excluded?
 Are there some dos and don’ts you should abide by so as to maintain a healthy mind?
 The answer that many scientists would give to that is a positive one.